 4. Improve network visibility

 By using an NGFW, network traffic and application usage can be viewed in detail.
-This ability makes potential threats well detected, and network performance can be optimized.
+This ability makes potential threats well-detected, and network performance can be optimized.

 5. Cost efficiency